-- The effective detection range of the RFID Interaction Module is 100mm (±5%).
-The actual detection range after mounting is subject to testing.
-If the effective detection range is reduced or the Module does not function properly, please check if it was installed correctly. - The transformation of an RFID Interaction Module must not exceed the maximum expansion size of the robot.
-An RFID Interaction Module is allowed to extend out of the robot's body when transforming. - Due to the complex electromagnetic environment in a robot, the testing of the effective detection range of an RFID Interaction Module must be carried out when all the modules of the robot are working properly (e.g. when the supercapacitor, power motor and wireless charging coil, etc. are in operation).
-If multiple operation modes are involved with the robot (e.g. the charging or discharge of the capacitor, or the motor at variable or uniform speed), the effective detection range of the RFID Interaction Module will have to be tested under the different operation modes. - S126 The rear of the RFID Interaction Module should be free of interference from strong currents or high-frequency signals (such as motor cables, RoboMaster Center Board, CAN cables and supercapacitors). - S127 The front and rear of the RFID Interaction Module must not be obstructed by any conductive materials, and the rear surface must be kept at least 30mm away from conductive materials such as the metal and carbon plates.
+- The effective detection distance of the RFID Interaction Module is 100 mm (±5%).
+The actual detection distance after mounting is subject to testing.
+If the effective detection distance is reduced or the Module does not function properly, please check if it was installed correctly. - The transformation of an RFID Interaction Module must not exceed the maximum expansion size of the robot.
+An RFID Interaction Module is allowed to extend out of the robot's body when transforming. - Due to the complex electromagnetic environment in a robot, the testing of the effective detection distance of an RFID Interaction Module must be carried out when all the modules of the robot are working properly (e.g. when the supercapacitor, power motor and wireless charging coil, etc. are in operation).
+If multiple operation modes are involved with the robot (e.g. the charging or discharge of the capacitor, or the motor at variable or uniform speed), the effective detection distance of the RFID Interaction Module will have to be tested under the different operation modes. - S148 The rear of the RFID Interaction Module should be free of interference from strong currents or high-frequency signals (such as motor cables, RoboMaster Center Board, CAN cables and supercapacitors). - S149 The front and rear of the RFID Interaction Module must not be obstructed by any conductive materials, and the rear surface must be kept at least 30 mm away from conductive materials such as the metal and carbon plates.

-3.9 Mounting VTM Transmitter
+3.9 Mounting Specifications for Video Transmitter Module (Transmitter)

-- VTM Link data are output from the UART serial port of a VTM Transmitter. - The UART serial interface of a VTM Transmitter supports the 3.3V TTL logic level.
+- VTM Link data are output from the UART serial port of a Video Transmitter Module (Transmitter). - ÿ. - The UART serial port of a Video Transmitter Module (Transmitter) supports the 3.3 V TTL logic level.
 The UART serial port supports the RX, TX and GND pins.
 Please do not connect the anode of a power supply to the UART serial port.